Guillaume5255/Benchmark_NOMAD/src/readme.txt

 here are the files needed to run NOMAD 4 with the implementation of Multi-poll, Oignon-poll and Enriched-poll.

-problems/ : test problems and real blackbox problems (styrene) runner/ : c++ and .sh files : to run NOMAD 4 profiler/ : .jl files : to exploit data.
+problems/ : test problems and real blackbox problems (STYRENE) runner/ : c++ and .sh files : to run NOMAD 4 profiler/ : .jl files : to exploit data.